 How does stress enter the DevOps equation?
 Well the answer is that DevOps is a change, and indeed is a significant change, in how you deliver projects.
 Not only that, but it is a change that affects how everyone works, from the Project Manager, right through to the person making sure the application is running every morning.
 How your organization copes with the stress that this change brings will, in large part, determine whether you become a successful DevOps shop or not.
 And, if you’re a successful DevOps shop, your business will benefit significantly and that, at the end of the day, is what IT is all about.

-As a Solutions business that engages with clients ‘from the outside’, we can often detach ourselves from the internal politics of an organization, and that means we can observe the people in that organization in an objective fashion.
+As a Solutions business that engages with clients as an external agent, we can often detach ourselves from the internal politics of an organization, and that means we can observe the people in that organization in an objective fashion.
 Very often, we can divide people into three principal types; The Ostriches, The Change Junkies, and The Naysayers.
-Each type needs to be handled differently, and frankly, if your company’s management style is dictatorial, then DevOps is not going to be a success for you.
+Each type needs to be handled differently, and frankly, if your company’s management style is command and control, then DevOps is not going to be a success for you.

 If we are to deal with the Ostrich first; These are the people who say “we’ve always done things this way”, and who do not see how a new way could possibly be better.
-They have to be led gently into any new world, maybe by working on a small project first, maybe by training, maybe simply by being helped to make the discovery themselves.
-After all, the best idea is one you have thought of yourself!
+They have to be led gently into any new world, maybe by working on a small project first, or through training.
+The best method in our experience is by helping people to discover new ways of working for themselves.
+After all, the best idea is your own!

 The Change Junkies are different.
 They need to be slowed down a little.
 You are trying to change a culture, and you can only do that by changing behaviour – one step at a time.